adebray/enumerating_abelian_groups/README.md

 This is simple enough that one can turn the problem around: what is the list of all finite abelian groups of a given order?
 The answer is given by listing the prime factors of the order and putting them together either using prime powers or invariant factors.
 This is relatively algorithmic, so I decided to automate it, partly to get more experience with these algorithms and partly to play with some interesting programming problems.
+Though it's currently done in Python, I'd like to try in Haskell and Rust, to play with those two languages a little more.

-In addition to the sources for these programs, I will also provide some sample outputs.
+In addition to the sources for these programs, I have provided some sample outputs in the `examples` directory.